 For many, taking on debt is a big decision when you have your whole life ahead of you.
 Student loans are often called ‘good debt’ that pays good dividends, but that is not always a guarantee.

 Seventy percent of college graduates leave school with close to $30,000 in student debt.
 The average salary for those same graduates exiting campus is $45,000.
 Paying the loans can take up to 25 years, with deferments, and can affect your life plans and goals.

 A student that takes out $80,000 in student loans can owe as much as $888 per month for 10 years with a modest 6% interest rate.
-That is a significant impact to a new graduate’s cash flow, and could postpone home ownership goals and many other life decisions, such as getting married or starting a family.
+That is a significant impact on a new graduate’s cash flow and could postpone homeownership goals and many other life decisions, such as getting married or starting a family.

 The ‘good debt’ that a student loan is referred to is talking about the opportunity an education can provide.
 The dismal part of this equation is the interest rate.
 Compounding interest does beautiful things for investments and terrible things for debt.
 A small change in percentage to a student loan interest rate may not seem like a big deal, but it can either cost or save you tens of thousands of dollars over the life of the loan.